UC Davis

 CONCLUSION: UC Davis Project

-Sets the Price of a temporarily Restored California Grassland
+Sets the Price of replanting a California Grassland habitat

 The results of the UC Davis project, funded by Caltrans, has set

-the price in 2008 of restoring a temporary low-elevation non-riparian
+the price of replanting a low-elevation non-riparian native California

-native California grassland from scratch, after five years
+grassland from scratch, after many years of attempts.

 UC Davis tried to get two acres of California native